-If a user forgets the password to their account, or if you think their account has been compromised, you can reset their password.
-You reset a user's password from the Google Admin console.
+If a user forgets the password for their managed Google account (for example, their G Suite or Cloud Identity account), or if you think their account has been compromised, you can reset their password from the Google Admin console.

 Change a passwordReset a user's password

-To see either of these options you must be signed in with an administrator account that has reset password privileges.
+Note: To see either of these options, you must be signed in with an administrator account that has reset password privileges.

-- (Optional) Check the box that requires the user to change the password when they next sign in.
+- (Optional) Ask the user to change the new password the next time they sign in.

 If you can't sign in to the Admin console and need to reset your own administrator password, see Reset your administrator password.